Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Method: Physics-Informed Distillation of Diffusion Models

 \section{Method: Physics-Informed Distillation of Diffusion Models}

-In the previous Section~\ref{sec:Jensengap}, we have demonstrated the existence of the Jensen’s Gap when incorporating physical constraints into diffusion training and sampling, as observed in prior works.
-To address this issue, we propose a distillation-based framework that theoretically bypasses the Jensen’s Gap.
-In specific, instead of enforcing constraints on the posterior mean during the diffusion process which introduces a trade-off with generative accuracy, we apply physical constraints directly to the final generated samples in a post-hoc distillation stage.
+In Section~\ref{sec:Jensengap}, we have demonstrated the posterior-mean mismatch that appears when incorporating physical constraints into diffusion training and sampling, as observed in prior works.
+To address this issue, we propose a distillation-based framework that sidesteps this mismatch in the student objective.
+Specifically, instead of enforcing constraints on the posterior mean during the diffusion process, we apply physical constraints directly to the final generated samples in a post-hoc distillation stage.